KhaledElmetwaly/KhaledElmetwaly/README.md

 # Hi there 👋

-- 🔭 I’m currently Looking for a Full-time job
+- 🔭 I’m currently Looking for a Part-time job
 - 🌱 I’m currently Junior Flutter Developer
 - 💬 Ask me about [Dart,Flutter]
 - 📫 How to reach me: ...